print from the website of the AMF

 The AMF Enforcement Committee may sanction FIAs in the event of a breach of the rules and obligations applicable to them.
 The applicable sanctions may include a warning, a reprimand or a temporary or permanent prohibition from providing all or part of their services.

 Instead of or in addition to these sanctions, the Enforcement Committee may pronounce a fine of an amount not exceeding €100 million or ten times the amount of any profits that might have been made.

 The AMF is in charge of the authorisation of FIA associations.
 The list of authorised associations is available on the AMF website.

-At the latest by May 31 of each year, Within six months of the close of the fiscal period, the professional association must provide the AMF with a copy of its balance sheet and income statement for the last reporting period, and of the annual report describing, among other things, audits carried out and their filing, training courses dispensed or selected for the previous calendar year.
+No later than 31 May of each year, the professional association must provide the AMF with a copy of its balance sheet and income statement for the latest financial year, and of the annual report describing, among other things, for the previous calendar year, audits carried out and their filing, training courses dispensed or selected.